We chat to Lisa, of BadMammy.com, about her Emergency C-section experience:

 Can you tell me how long ago it is since your C-section occurred and a basic idea of why it occurred?

 My C-Section occurred on the morning of the 24th of March 2014.
 I had begun induction at 37 weeks 35 hours earlier, as a result of my pre-eclampsia not playing ball with the blood pressure medication, and out of concern for both mine and baby’s health.
+Later, I got to learn more info on the benefits of having a baby monitor for me and the baby to keep track of both our health.
 After sampling just about everything labour can offer (failed induction, ARM, sytocin, pethidine, failed epidural, gas and air and all that for only 4 centimetres), the decision was taken to go ahead with the C Section, as my blood pressure soared and my sons heart rate plummeted.